Updated: Oct 30

 5. Each serving consists of two layers of cake.
 Serve at room temperature and enjoy!

 Cutting the cake can differ greatly depending on the shape and size of your wedding cake.
-See our handy diagram above for some practical help, all of our wedding cakes come with a printed version of this diagram to help guide you or your caterers on the big day.
+See my handy diagram above for some practical help, all of my wedding cakes come with a printed version of this diagram to help guide you or your caterers on the big day.

-If you're still deciding on your wedding cake, check out our incredible wedding cakes for some inspiration.
+If you're still deciding on your wedding cake, check out my incredible wedding cakes for some inspiration.